bvibber/ogv.js/README.md

 *Audio output*

+Audio output is handled through the [AudioFeeder](https://github.com/brion/audio-feeder) library, which encapsulates use of Web Audio API or Flash depending on browser support:

 Firefox, Safari, Chrome, and Edge support the W3C Web Audio API.

 IE doesn't support Web Audio, but does bundle the Flash player in Windows 8/8.1/RT.
 A small Flash shim is included here and used as a fallback -- thanks to Maik Merten for hacking some pieces together and getting this working!